t-var-s/app-loader/README.md

 In the demo.html file, you can see most of the available attributes that can be used.

 The `requests` attribute is a comma separated list URLs to request.
-The app-loader will disappear when all requests succeed or just one of them fails.
+The app-loader will disappear when all requests succeed or any of them fails.
 These should be files critical to how your app appears initially, namely CSS, fonts or images.

 The `wait` attribute can be used to define a minimum amount of miliseconds before the app-loader disappears.